 - High proportion of employment in manufacturing industry.
 High-density housing, often of inferior type, and poor services.
-Unattractive environment, for example, - Problems of unemployment, emigration and derelict land areas caused by closure of factories because of a worldwide fall in demand.
+Unattractive environment, for example, pollution, waste heaps, and so on. - Problems of unemployment, emigration and derelict land areas caused by closure of factories because of a worldwide fall in demand.